-The solution?
+The optimal solution to this death-by-a-thousand-cuts performance issue?
 SVG Sprite Sheets.

 What is an SVG Sprite Sheet?